Faculty representatives attend Australia-China Youth Dialogue

 Dr Lin Zhang and Dr Tianhong Wu attended the highly selective four-day event in Beijing, held from 15-18 September as representatives of the Faculty of Medicine, Dentistry & Health Sciences, with Dr Zhang also selected as the official University representative.

-Dr Zhang (second from right) and Dr Wu (far right) at the Australia China Youth Dialogue
+Dr Zhang (second from right) with others at the Australia China Youth Dialogue

 Opened by Gerald Thompson, Deputy Head of Mission at the Australian Embassy, Beijing, the 2017 forum featured a range of diverse presentations, speeches, discussion panels, and workshops that covered topics from trade and investment to social and environmental policy.